See below for all the whys, hows and what ifs

 We have a practising doctor and ex- senior military officer in the team.
 We are generally relaxed and sport loving.
 It took a lively conversation in a Whistler (B.C) ski bar (Jan 2010) to get us interested in all this.

-Once we fully appreciated the horrible danger that space weaponization posed (as opposed to super-fun StarWars), we then realised that the Outer Space Treaty was the ONLY thing really stopping nuclear weaponization of space… and it was now being marginalized because it did nothing to facilitate space commerce (mining etc).
-So it was, and still is, seen as bad for business and we recognised that it’s days were numbered unless the UN could properly update it.
+Once we fully appreciated the horrible danger that space weaponization posed (as opposed to super-fun StarWars), we then realized that the Outer Space Treaty was the ONLY thing really stopping nuclear weaponization of space… and it was now being marginalized because it did nothing to facilitate space commerce (mining etc).
+So it was, and still is, seen as bad for business and we recognized that it’s days were numbered unless the UN could properly update it.

 Unfortunately, as expected, the UN paid no heed to our lobbying, petitioning and encouragement.
 COPUOS continues to slowly progress the concept of fluffy non-binding soft law (and actually, not much of that either).
 The OST is on the ropes.

 Space faring nations can now pretty much shape the space laws to suit their needs.
 Its exciting, certainly … but with the arrival of weapons it’s going to get very dangerous… SOON (within 10 years).

 Two of the strongest articles in the OST, art II (non appropriation) and art VI (non aggression) will progressively decline under the weight of state practice and national legislation.
 Within 10-20 years we will have “dual use” space equipment, with nuclear components (which can quickly become weaponized), stalking us from above.